 A builder from the Australian outback has claimed that he is the rightful chief of the Clan MacLeod.

 Guy MacLeod came forward after learning of the death of the 29th and last chief, John MacLeod of MacLeod, who was buried just last month on Skye.
+The controversial chieftain once tried to sell the island's famous Cuillin mountains to pay for repairs to the MacLeod family seat, Dunvegan Castle, also on Skye.

 As John MacLeod's son Hugh has yet to be officially recognised as being the holder of the arms of the chief, and therefore the new and 30th chief, the position of head of the MacLeod clan technically lies vacant.